 A University Police Officer serves on the College-wide Personal Safety Committee, and participates in the annual campus Twilight Review.
 Conducted at dusk, in cooperation with SUNY-ESF's Personal Safety Committee, the Twilight Review invites faculty and students to accompany University Police Officers, Physical Plant, and Environmental Health and Safety personnel on a

 Rape Awareness

-First year students attend a program every Orientation offered by Syracuse University that educates and draws awareness to topics such as date rape, healthy sexuality and gender roles.
+First-year students receive information during Orientation that educates and draws awareness to topics such as date rape, healthy sexuality and gender roles.